global-openstack/openstack_compute_instance_v2/README.md

 ## Authors

-This module is maintained by the [Global VMware Cloud Automation Services Team](https://github.com/global-vmware) and extended for OpenStack by Rackspace Technology.
+This module is maintained by the [Global OpenStack Cloud Automation Services Team](https://github.com/global-openstack).